 Ideally, you want guest posting to be a mutually beneficial experience.
 You’ll get to build links to your store and they get awesome content to add to their website.

-Shopify SEO Yourself Or Hire An SEO Company?
+Shopify SEO Yourself or Hire an SEO Company?

 Congratulations on making it through this entire Shopify SEO guide!
 You now have strong foundational SEO knowledge that will help you boost the search rankings of your Shopify store.
 If you feel like you’ve got a good handle of the information covered in this guide, it’s time to put your knowledge into practice and get to optimizing!